cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-07-27-my-python-development-environment-for-production-ready-software-projects.md

 ```

 Now, when you run this code, Pydantic will automatically load the values of `api_key` and `db_url` from the `.env` file or environment variables.
-And this values will be accessible and validated according to the types defined in the `Settings` model.
+And these values will be accessible and validated according to the types defined in the `Settings` model.
+Just great!

 ## MkDocs

-I use [MkDocs](https://www.mkdocs.org/) for documentation, which is a static
+I use [MkDocs](https://www.mkdocs.org/) for documentation and static generation of the website for the project.[^6]
+I like to copy the aesthetic that I like from other similar projects and make a simple set of modifications (like changing fonts and colors).

 ## FastAPI

 I use [FastAPI](https://fastapi.tiangolo.com/) for building APIs.

-## Pytest

-[Pytest](https://docs.pytest.org/en/stable/) is a testing framework for Python that makes it easy to write simple and scalable test cases.
-It supports fixtures, parameterized tests, and has a rich ecosystem of plugins.
-Make a file `test_<unit or module name>.py`, place it `project-api/src/app/tests/`, and run `uv run pytest` to execute the tests.

 ## Dataclasses